doronkopit/ShadowPix/README.md

   -s SMOOTH_WEIGHT, --smooth-weight SMOOTH_WEIGHT
                         Weight of smooth term in objective function (see paper) -b, --biased-costs    Wether to use biased costs method
 ```

+## PixModel (learning model)

+PixModel attempts to add a learning layer to the global method, using a scoring model for each pixel in the target heightfield (see paper).